a-karma/PalaeoLab-Bioinformatic-Training/Module_2/Session_2.md

 ![bio_logo](../IM/header.png)

-## Day 2 - NGS data processing - Session 2
+## Module 2 - NGS data processing - Session 2
 In this session you will learn how to align reads to a reference genome and how to manipulate bam files.

 #### The SAM and BAM format